Victoria’s Secret Officially Cancels 2019 Fashion Show, Shocking Fans Of The Iconic TV Special

 ABC News notes that Victoria’s Secret competitors have pointed to the fashion show as proof of how out of touch the company is with today’s times.
 The CEO of online lingerie startup Third Love wrote an open letter to the company denouncing the “demeaning comments about women” by Razek.
 The executive ultimately stepped down from his post a few months after making his controversial comments.

-The 2018 Victoria’s Secret Fashion show featured a list of A-list models including Gigi Hadid, Behati Prinsloo, and Adriana Lima, but ratings were down for the TV special.
+The 2018 Victoria’s Secret Fashion show featured many A-list models, including Gigi Hadid, Behati Prinsloo, and Adriana Lima, but ratings were down for the TV special.

 On social media, fans of the fashion show expressed disappointment that it has been axed for 2019.